daavidee/DraftBot/README.md

 	<tr><th>Command Syntax</th><th>Description</th></tr>
 	<tr>
 		<td>.setdraft &lt;on | off&gt;</td>
-		<td>Will turn on the bot to respond to commands in the channel it was typed.</td>
+		<td>Will turn on the bot to respond to commands in the channel it was typed.
+Needs to be done on the mIRC running the script.</td>
 	</tr>
 	<tr>
 		<td>.captain &lt;irc_nick&gt; &lt;list_nick&gt;</td>